Est. 1978 Intermediate

 • Faster development cycles

-This was revolutionary in 1978 when C programs recompiled from scratch constantly.
+This was revolutionary in the late 1970s when C programs frequently recompiled from scratch.

 3. Low-Level Programming Safety